Liang6292/CO-PROFILING-OF-SINGLE-CELL-GENE-EXPRESSION-AND-CHROMATIN-LANDSCAPES-IN-STICKLEBACK-PITUITARY/README.md

 # Data Source
 The raw reads and alignment files for single-cell RNA-seq and ATAC-seq are available through the DNA Data Bank of Japan (DDBJ) under the project accession DRP011961 (2024).
-Preprocessed feature-barcode matrices can be accessed on Figshare vis 10.6084/m9.figshare.26795323.
+Preprocessed feature-barcode matrices can be accessed on Figshare via 10.6084/m9.figshare.26795323.

 # Analysis Workflow
 This pipeline integrates RNA (GEX) and ATAC-seq data to identify cell-specific and photoperiod-responsive molecular markers through the following main steps: